ESPresense/ESPresense.github.io/quick-start.md

 # Quick Starts

 Instead of reading our documentation check out these great videos/links to get you started quickly.
 Please note some of the details have changes or become outdate due to constant developments and refinements.
-No Quick Start yet covers the Enroll flow now supported in v3:

 * [Better Presence Detection with Home Assistant and ESPresensee](https://www.jamesridgway.co.uk/better-presence-detection-with-home-assistant-and-espresense/)
 * [ESPresense: Easy Room Detection for Home Assistant](https://blog.briancmoses.com/2022/03/espresense-easy-room-detection-for-home-assistant.html)